+606. SEMINAR IN RESEARCH STUDIES IN THE FIELD OF READING (3).
 Designed for the advanced student who is interested in the serious study of research reports in education, psychology, linguistics, and other disciplines which have a bearing on the problems in teaching reading.
 Prerequisite: Consent of instructor.

-607. Supervisory Problems in Reading (3)
+607. SUPERVISORY PROBLEMS IN READING (3).
 Procedures for developing a curriculum in reading and the supervisory responsibilities of administrators and reading consultants in improving reading instruction in the schools.

-610. Seminar in School Business Management (2-3)
+610. SEMINAR IN SCHOOL BUSINESS MANAGEMENT (2-3).
 The problems involved in the business administration of schools.
 Concentrated study and research concerned with all phases of school business management, such as accounting and finance, cafeteria management, purchasing, transportation, building planning and construction.

-611. Advanced Child Study (3)
+611. ADVANCED CHILD STUDY (3).
 The formulation of generalizations about trends and modifications in the research on child development produced during the 20th century.
 The acquisition of facility in the formulation of hypothetical research designs to advance knowledge in child development.
 Prerequisites: Sixth-year standing and Educ.
 602. Corequisite: Educ.
-612.

-612. Practicum in Child Study (3)

-The examination of research in child development produced during the last decade.
+612. 612.
+PRACTICUM IN CHILD STUDY (3).
+The examination and research in child development produced during the last decade.
 The formulation of hypotheses for research designs applicable to actual classroom procedures.
 Corequisite: Educ.
 611.

-613. Seminar in Early Childhood Education (3)
+613. SEMINAR IN EARLY CHILDHOOD EDUCATION (3).
 Identification and analysis of problems and issues in early childhood education.

-616. Elementary Teacher Education (3)
+616. ELEMENTARY TEACHER EDUCATION (3).
 A survey of selected undergraduate programs of preparation which have been designed to educate teachers for the public elementary schools.
 Intensive analysis of the program at Northern Illinois University involving supervised laboratory experiences.
 Internship correlative with this course recommended.
 Prerequisite: Consent of instructor.

-617. Curriculum Design in Elementary Education (3)
+617. CURRICULUM DESIGN IN ELEMENTARY EDUCATION (3).
 Interrelationships of various components of a curriculum design.
 Curriculum design as a basis for decision making in constructing an instructional program in elementary education.
 Prerequisite: Consent of instructor.